sueszli/blog/choosing a note taking app.md

 first, here are my requirements. i want a markdown editor that:

 - is popular: has a large community, well maintained, frequently updated
-- is offline first: lets you use your local files or back them up
+- is offline/local-first
-- no monthly subscription (just one-time payments)
+- is free or has a one-time payment, no monthly subscription
 - is wysiwyg / has live preview: doesn't require you to open a second preview window
 - can render math: large complex equations